Lil Fuccillo

-Pasquale "Lil" Fuccillo (born 2 May 1956) is a former footballer and manager.
-He is currently the chief scout at Crawley Town.
+Pasquale "Lil" Fuccillo (born 2 May 1956) is a former footballer and football manager.
+He is the chief scout at Crawley Town.

 Biography

 Playing career

 Fuccillo was born in Bedford to Italian parents and joined Luton Town from school.
 He established himself in their starting line-up, and there was even talk of a call-up to the Italy national team.
 Disaster struck, however, when a tackle by Brighton and Hove Albion's Paul Clark shattered his leg.
 He broke his leg for a second time during his comeback match for the Luton youth team.
 He did manage, eventually, to regain his place in the team and played an important part as they won Second Division in 1982.

 In 1983 Fuccillo left Luton following a contractual dispute and played 19 games for the Tulsa Roughnecks in the North American Soccer League.

 Fuccillo then joined Southend United, before John Wile brought him to Peterborough United.
 He helped Posh get to the 5th round of the FA Cup in 1985/86, had a brief spell as caretaker manager in 1986/87 prior to Noel Cantwell's return to the club, but was released during the summer of 1987.

 He played briefly for Malta side Valletta before short spells at Cambridge United and Kettering Town.
 He finished his playing career at Isthmian League side Wivenhoe Town.